YAmikep/django-feedstorage/docs/overview.rst

 Logging
 =======

-By default, the feedstorage application createsa log file to track what is going on.
+By default, the feedstorage application creates a log file to track what is going on.
 It also saves the Feed as a file when an error occurs while parsing.
 This ensures that no version of the Feed will be lost and allows an administrator to go through it later on.